24 Sep The exercise experts use to beat bowel cancer

-The upside is that despite its prevalence throughout the modern world bowel cancer is believed to be one of the most preventable through lifestyle modification.
+The upside is that despite the prevalence of it being detected in practices like The Hills Gastro throughout the modern world bowel cancer is believed to be one of the most preventable through lifestyle modification.
 Research has found that populations that move from countries of low to high incidence of bowel cancer adopt the rates of the host country due to a change in lifestyle.

 History of exercise and bowel cancer research

 Bowel cancer is one of the most extensively studied cancers in relation to physical activity.
 An initial study in the 60’s found that individuals working in occupations characterized by outdoor physical work had greater protection compared to sedentary roles.
 This has been further supported by additional research consistently finding that adults that increased exercise intensity, duration or frequency can reduce their risk by 30% – 40% compared to sedentary individuals.
 The largest reductions are found in those who are the most active with the magnitude of protective effects greatest with high-intensity activity.

 So how much exercise is enough?

 First of all something is always better than nothing but research shows that at least 20 minutes per day with greater benefits in excess of 30 minutes.
 Both aerobic and resistance training elicit benefits with more research supporting aerobic exercise.
 Vigorous exercise has a greater impact than moderate intensity exercise, an easy way to gauge this is to monitor your exertion levels on a scale of 1 – 10, aim for an intensity of 7 or greater.

 - Anything is better than nothing.
 Committing to a drastic exercise routine can be daunting so make your first goal to get out and get moving.